 Yes, the assessment can be included in your profit/fee as the use of an organization’s fee is its own business decision.
 However, there is no need to break out the proposed fee in order to show the assessment in a cost proposal.

 Yes, the assessment may be included as part of your indirect rate structure (e.g. with the G&A pool).
-Because of organizations’ differing regulations, disclosure practices, and polices, NAC cannot provide advice on the specific calculations or appropriateness of this approach for individual NAC members.
+Because of organizations’ differing regulations, disclosure practices, and policies, NAC cannot provide advice on the specific calculations or appropriateness of this approach for individual NAC members.

 No, because of the mechanics of the Other Transaction Agreement, the CMF is unable to utilize these other methods.
 The member must pay the assessment directly to the NAC through the CMF per the instructions on the invoice.
 The invoice will be sent to the NAC member Primary POC, the NAC member Financial POC (if provided), and the Initiative’s/Project’s Technical and Contractual POCs.
 Please contact the CMF if additional POCs are required for your initiative/project.